 Global Business Exposure

-The program is open to all Katz MBA students, most Specialized Masters’s students, and other Pitt graduate students.
-The GRP exposes Katz MBA, MAcc, and MS students to international business and current issues affecting the global marketplace.
-During their time abroad, students visit companies, engage with executives and Pitt alumni, conduct field research, and experience international culture.
-The main objectives of the program are to challenge students to consider issues from a global perspective and to enable students to build key transferable skills, such as intercultural skills, communication, adaptability, and a global mindset.
-Deliverables from the practicum include a team research project and a professional portfolio designed to capture the international experience.
+The main objectives of the program are to challenge you to consider issues from a global perspective and to enable you to build key transferable skills, such as intercultural skills, communication, adaptability, and a global mindset.
+Deliverables from the practicum include a team research project and a professional portfolio designed to capture the experience.

 Complete Information